langroid/langroid/README.md

 )
 agent = ChatAgent(config)
 # get response from agent's LLM, and put this in an interactive loop...
-answer = agent.llm_response("What is the capital of Ontario?") agent.clear_history(0)
+# answer = agent.llm_response("What is the capital of Ontario?")
   # ...
 OR instead, set up a task (which has a built-in loop) and run it
 task = Task(agent, name="Bot")
-task.run() # ... a loop seeking response from Agent, LLM or User at each turn
+task.run() # ... a loop seeking response from LLM or User at each turn
 ```

 ---